ValtteriL/OpalOPC/website/src/pages/thank-you-subscription.md

     <meta name="robots" content="noindex"/>
 </head>

-# Successful subscription
+# Welcome!

-Thank you for subscribing.
-We will keep you updated on OPC UA security.
+We will keep you on the forefront of OPC UA security.